HerrMotz/bachelor-thesis/publication/main.typ

   Note here, that the VQG does not contain blank nodes.
 ]

-The VQG is _constructed_ using a _visual query language_, consisting of four algebraic operators, which will correspond to atomic user interactions:
+Following @Vargas2019_RDF_Explorer, the VQG is _constructed_ using a _visual query language_, consisting of four algebraic operators, which will correspond to atomic user interactions: adding a variable node, adding a literal node and adding a directed edge.
+In addition, I propose the action of adding and removing an edge qualifier.

 #figure(
   table(columns: 2,